AJK888/True-Sidereal-Birth-Chart-Calculator/RENDER_DEPLOYMENT_WEBHOOK_SETUP.md

 - Check that the webpage service is active and not paused
 - The URL should start with `https://api.render.com/deploy/`

-### Deployment hook not running
+### Webpage not deploying automatically

-- If Render doesn't have a deployment hook feature, you may need to:
-  - Use a GitHub Action to trigger the webhook after API deployment
-  - Manually call the webhook endpoint after deployments
-  - Set up a monitoring service to detect API deployments and trigger the webhook
+- The deployment trigger happens on API startup, so check API logs for messages like:
+  - "Triggering webpage deployment via deploy hook..."
+  - "Successfully triggered webpage deployment"
+- If you see warnings, verify the `WEBPAGE_DEPLOY_HOOK_URL` is set correctly
+- The trigger happens automatically - no manual steps needed!